Come to Belgrade, Serbia with an open mind; you’re about to take a deep dive into its dark tourism secrets.

 The current crown prince has lived in the royal compound with his family since then.
 They have no political power and pay their own expenses, but also supervise a number of charity foundations.
 “The Crown Prince doesn’t even speak much Serbian,” one young citizen told us, when asked if there was any support for restoring the monarchy.

 To visit the leafy compound in a Belgrade’s swankiest neighborhood, sign up at the tourism office on Knez Mihailova and be prepared to show your passport.
-For 600 dinars each, we were given tickets and told to show up at a bus stop across from the National Assembly building the next day.
+We bought tickets for 600 dinars each.
+The cashier told us to show up at a bus stop across from the National Assembly building the next day.
 As we boarded the bus, our guide pointed out the original royal palace, now used as Belgrade’s City Hall, and the neighboring New Palace, which is now the office of Serbia’s presidency.

-The gated royal compound contains two palaces: the residence of the royal family and the “white palace” used for official ceremonies.
+Then the bus drove out of the center city to the gated royal compound.
+It contains two palaces: the residence of the royal family and the “white palace” used for official ceremonies.
 It was closed on the day of our visit.
 Photos are only permitted outside the residence.
 Inside, you’ll be followed by an official photographer in case you’d like to pose in the royal surroundings.
 Photos were 200 dinars each.

-A few other buildings provided hunting and other sports facilities for Marshall Tito’s honored guests, but the leader’s favorite room was a private cinema in the basement of the residential palace where he entertained Sophia Loren, Richard Burton and other stars.
+A few other buildings provided hunting and other sports facilities for Marshall Tito’s honored guests.
+But Tito’s favorite room was a private cinema in the basement of the residential palace where he entertained Sophia Loren, Richard Burton and other stars.
 Tito is said to have watched at least one movie every day.

 Mighty Belgrade Fortress today functions as a vast Central Park.
 Its moats have been converted into a display of vintage war weapons, tennis courts, a dinosaur park, playgrounds and parking lots.
 Enjoy the expansive views from the Nebojše Tower and the Statue of the Victor.
 As you look down over the place where the Dunav and Sava rivers meet, ponder the blessing and the curse of Belgrade’s strategic location.